Using Macros

 Updated over a week ago

-Macros offer a simple way to utilize a field’s value across other fields.
-For example, if you had a Client name field, you can simply enter “{Client name}” within another field and the add-in will dynamically insert the value of Client name into the new field where it is referenced.
+For example, if you had a Client name field, you can simply enter “{Client name}” within another field and the add-in will dynamically insert the value of the Client name into the new field where it is referenced.
 Here’s an example:

 Field #1: Client name = John Smith